 The property securing the BMH Loan is subject to a mortgage in the amount of \$1,146, which is held by United Bank and guaranteed by 84 FINANCIAL, L.P.
-The superior mortgage balance is subtracted from the appraised value of the land in the land valuation detail of the Pennsylvania loan financing receivables at December 31, 2013 in Note 4.
+The subordinated mortgage balance of \$731 and \$1,146 is subtracted from the appraised value of the land in the land valuation detail of the Pennsylvania financing receivables in Note 4 at December 31, 2015 and 2014, respectively.